bonamoogy/FolderFileSaver/README.md

 ### This Plugin provides
 - Displays the file that you downloaded in Gallery And Media Player from Url
 - Copy existing file to new Folder extension
-- Create Folder of your Downloaded
+- Create Folder of your File
    - jpg, png, jpeg = appname/Pictures
    - mp4 = appname/Videos
    - mp3 = appname/Musics
    - m4a = appname/Audios
    - any extension = appname/Documents
+- Save file into your custom Directory
 - Download images and resize width and height
 - Open Settings device